 1. Sinterklaas Avond

-On December 5, people in the Netherlands celebrate Sinterklaas (St. Nicholas) eve.
-This is an eve when Sinterklaas visits the homes of every child and leaves them some gifts and treats to enjoy.
-While Sinterklaas can be considered as the Dutch equivalent of Santa Claus, it has some differences.
-For instance, Sinterklaas is not a chubby man, he’s rather tall and slim, he wears a dark red robe and a hat that resembles a bishop’s attire.
-Moreover, he’s accompanied by the controversial Black Peter (Zwarte Piet), his assistant whose face is covered with soot and who’s the one going down the chimney to leave gifts for children.
+Sinterklaas is a children's festivity in the Netherlands that has been celebrated for over 300 years.
+On December 5, Saint Nicholas (Sinterklaas) is said to come by steamboat from Spain.
+That is when Sinterklaas visits the homes of every child and leaves them some gifts and treats to enjoy.
+He’s accompanied by the controversial Black Peter (Zwarte Piet), his assistant whose face is covered with soot and who's the one going down the chimney to leave gifts for children.

 If you work in a Dutch company, you will most likely receive the annual kerstpakket.
 This is a Christmas gift box that bosses distribute to their staff shortly before Christmas as a traditional sign of gratification for the hard work performed in the past year.
 The distribution of kerstpakketten comes from a historical tradition - the gift of food that was given to farm workers to take home to their families for Christmas.
 Nowadays, working people in the Netherlands still receive gifts from their company, and often those are food baskets.